tomek-he-him/gulp-simple-rename/Readme.md

 ##### arguments
 The renaming function is passed the following arguments:

-- `relativePath` _[String]_ – The path of the streamed file, relative to the base directory (this is the first directory found by a glob – the package [glob-stream][], used by gulp, can tell you more about that.)
+- `relativePath` _[String]_ – The path of the streamed file, relative to the base directory.
+It is the first directory found by a glob – the package [glob-stream][], used by gulp, can tell you more about that.

 - `originalFile` _[File]_ – This argument gives access to the raw [Vinyl file][] object being processed by gulp.
 In most situations you should be fine without it.